radareorg/radare2/DEVELOPERS.md

 This is a common issue and can end up having outdated libraries trying to use deprecated structures which may result into segfaults.

-You have to make clean on the affected modules or just, if you are not sure enough that everything is ok just make clean the whole project.
+You have to make clean on the affected modules.
+If you are not sure enough that everything is OK, just make clean the whole project.

-If you want to accelerate the build process after full make cleans you should use ccache in this way:
+If you want to accelerate the build process after full make cleans, you should use ccache in this way:
 ```
   export CC="ccache gcc"